lonely-lockley/chroma-blotch-corrector/README.md

 ## Notes

-- This tool is intended for large, low-frequency background chroma artifacts rather than random small-scale color noise.
+- This tool is intended for large, low-frequency background color mottle rather than random small-scale color noise.
-- It works best on already stretched images where the blotches are clearly visible.
+- It works best on already stretched images where the mottle is clearly visible.
 - It should be used conservatively and only when standard processing steps are no longer sufficient.

 ## Author